-- The role of the Authority: - Elected Members have participated in the annual review of the Authority's Corporate Governance arrangements; - The Chair of the Authority, the Chief Fire Officer and the Finance Officer have overseen the review and signed the Annual Governance Statement. - The role of the Strategic Management Team: - The findings of the Annual Governance Review have been reported to the Strategic Management Team for their consideration and approval of the Annual Governance Statement. - The role of the Governance Committee: - The findings of the Annual Governance Review have been reported to the Governance Committee.
-Under their Terms of Reference the Governance Committee has satisfied themselves that the authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it. - There is a system of scrutiny which allows the HR Committee, Governance Committee and the Policy and Performance Committee to: - review decisions made or actions taken in connection with the discharge of any of the Authority's functions; - make reports and recommendations to the full Authority or the Strategic Management Team in connection with the discharge of any functions; and - consider any matter affecting the delivery of service. - A Standards Committee is also in place in accordance with the Localism Act 2011.
-The role of this Committee also includes the following: - to promote and maintain high standards of conduct by the members of the Authority; - to assist the members of the Authority to observe the Members' Code of Conduct; - to advise the Authority on the adoption or revision of the Members' Code of Conduct: - to monitor the operation of the Members' Code of Conduct; to advise, train or arrange to train members of the Authority on matters relating to the Members' Code of Conduct; to grant dispensations to members from requirements relating to interests set out in the Members' Code of Conduct so far as not delegated to the Monitoring Officer; - to deal with written allegations that a member of the Authority (or former member) has failed, or may have failed, to comply with the Members' Code of Conduct. to adopt and amend procedures to be followed for investigations and local determination of complaints; - to consider reports of the Monitoring Officer and of the Local Government Ombudsman where they concern the conduct of members of the Authority; - to support the Monitoring Officer in his / her role.
+- The role of the Authority: - Elected Members have participated in the annual review of the Authority's Corporate Governance arrangements; - The Chair of the Authority, the Chief Fire Officer and the Finance Officer have overseen the review and signed the Annual Governance Statement. - The role of the Strategic Management Team: - The findings of the Annual Governance Review have been reported to the Strategic Management Team for their consideration and approval of the Annual Governance Statement. - The role of the Governance Committee:

+- The findings of the Annual Governance Review have been reported to the Governance Committee.
+Under their Terms of Reference the Governance Committee has satisfied - themselves that the Authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it. - A system of scrutiny is in place whereby the Governance Committee provides independent scrutiny of the Authority's financial and non-financial performance to the extent that it affects the Authority's exposure to risk and weakens the control environment; and the Policy and Performance Committee scrutinises performance information in respect of the Authority's duty to secure best value and to consider policy initiatives in respect of emerging issues - A Standards Committee is also in place in accordance with the Localism Act 2011.
+The role of this Committee is to: - promote and maintain high standards of conduct by the members of the Authority; - assist the members of the Authority to observe the Members' Code of Conduct; - advise the Authority on the adoption or revision of the Members' Code of Conduct; monitor the operation of the Members' Code of Conduct; - advise, train or arrange to train members of the Authority on matters relating to the Members' Code of Conduct; - grant dispensations to Members from requirements relating to interests set out in the Members' Code of Conduct so far as not delegated to the Monitoring Officer; - deal with written allegations that a member of the Authority (or former member) has failed, or may have failed, to comply with the Members' Code of Conduct; - adopt and amend procedures to be followed for investigations and local determination of complaints; - consider reports of the Monitoring Officer and of the Local Government Ombudsman where they concern the conduct of members of the Authority; and - support the Monitoring Officer in his/her role.

-All Area Managers have participated in the annual governance review through carrying out self-assessments relating to their areas of responsibility and have provided Controls Assurance Statements relating to their area of responsibility, having considered the detailed self-assessments.
+All Area Managers have participated in the annual governance review through carrying out selfassessments relating to their areas of responsibility and have provided Controls Assurance Statements relating to their area of responsibility, having considered the detailed self-assessments.

 Internal audit planning processes include consultation with the Principal Officers, reviews of the Strategic Community Safety Plan, Integrated Risk Management Plan and the Corporate Risk Profile.
-Audit work is risk based audit work and includes risks in relation to the achievement of service objectives, and Internal Audit Services carries out regular systematic auditing of key financial and non-financial systems.
-The external auditors have conducted a review of the effectiveness of Internal Audit Services and concluded that there are robust arrangements in place to comply with the standards of the 2006 CIPFA Code of Practice for Internal Audit.
+Audit work is risk based and includes risks in relation to the achievement of service objectives, and Internal Audit Services carries out regular systematic auditing of key financial and non-financial systems.
+The external auditor, Mazars, has carried out an independent review of the effectiveness of Internal Audit by reference to the new standards for internal audit (UK Public Sector Internal Audit Standards, which apply across the whole of the public sector).
+This concluded that the service continues to comply with the relevant standards control and Value for Money (including financial resilience and the overall efficiency and effectiveness of the Authority).

-The Authority is subject to external audit which was completed by the appointed auditor from the Audit Commission's in-house audit practice in 2011-12; responsibility for this has since passed to Mazars, a private company appointed by the Audit Commission for this purpose.
-The Annual Audit Letter and Annual Governance Report give independent assurance of financial control and Value for Money (including financial resilience and the overall efficiency and effectiveness of the Authority).
+The Authority is subject to external audit which was completed by the Audit Commission in 2011/2012; responsibility for this has since passed to Mazars, a private company appointed by the Audit Commission for this purpose.
+The Annual Audit Letter gives independent assurance of financial